Authenticity, Self-Empowerment and Co-Creating a More Beautiful World.

 And she felt great for it!
 It had gone from being an awful day where she was going to quit her job to a great day of self-empowerment.

-The point being that authenticity is not just about the clothes you wear or how you chose to have your hair or makeup.
+The point is that authenticity is not just about the clothes you wear or how you chose to have your hair or makeup.

 It’s respecting who you really are.
 It is respecting what feels good to you and what doesn’t.
 It means having enough self-esteem to draw boundaries when you need to, but not out of fear of attack or defensiveness but out of love for your own self.